csound-flossmanual/csound-floss/book/07-a-receiving-events-by-midiin.md

 though when more complex midi interaction is required, it might be advantageous for us to scan all raw midi information that is coming into Csound.
-The [midiin](file:///C:/Program%20Files/Csound/doc/manual/midiin.html) &nbsp;opcode allows us to do this.
+The [midiin](file:///C:/Program%20Files/Csound/doc/manual/midiin.html) opcode allows us to do this.

 In the next example a simple midi monitor is constructed.
 Incoming midi events are printed to the terminal with some formatting to make them